-For years now my husband and I have been clipping a rope onto the backs of our kids as they climb.
+For years now my husband and I have been clipping an additional rope onto the backs of our kids as they climb.
+They are still securely tied into the top rope but tow a rope up with them as well.
 Why?
 Well, climb with a young kid once and here are somethings you might experience:

 - Them freaking out at the top and refusing to let go.

 - Not pushing off the wall, and then as you lower, getting “dragged down the rock.”

 - Pushing off too hard, flipping around backwards and hitting their heads (scary for them, even with a helmet).

 - They don’t actually weight enough for them to lower without aid.

 All these things have two things in common, ok maybe three:

 - They usually result in hystrics on the rock.